 Your neck has seven vertebrae, along with intervertebral disks, joints, your spinal cord, eight nerve roots, several vascular elements, 32 muscles, and some ligaments.
 Your neck also has the most freedom of movement of any region of your body.
 Along with this ability, it holds your head, which weighs an average of 15 pounds.
 However, this combination makes your neck susceptible to pain and injury.
-If an accident or degenerative disorder has left you in agony, call or make an appointment online today at The Nexus Pain Center in Columbus, Georgia.
+If an accident or degenerative disorder has left you in agony, call or make an appointment online at The Nexus Pain Center in Columbus or LaGrange, Georgia, today.

 Neck pain usually results from a compressed nerve root resulting from numerous causes, including: